Surf Club and beach safety

 Daughter Barbara was also involved with the Surf Club especially participating in surf club carnivals.

-Bernard (Midget) Farrely wearing Gary's diving suit NZ water temperature a real shock after Sydney & Hawaii.
+Bernard (Midget) Farrely the then current world surf board champion wearing Gary's diving suit NZ water temperature a real shock after Sydney & Hawaii.

 Photo above: from left to right, Garry Snowsill, Peter McKenzie, John Hall, Bernie Wilton.